Antoine-Bst/IJAR-2026-Confidence-STL/README.md

 ---

 ## 3. System Description
-COMPUTATION TIME IS VERY LONG ON THIS PARTICULA EXAMPLE ~1H
+COMPUTATION TIME IS VERY LONG ON THIS PARTICULAR EXAMPLE ~1H

 ### 3.1.
 Vehicle Dynamics